 What Is A Fair Percentage For An Investor?

 There’s no set number for a percentage of equity given by the founders, and what may seem “fair” to one company may not be for another.
 The average ranges from 20 – 58%, or more!
 It really depends on how your company is valued at the time and the amount given to you by the investor.
 It’s also important to know if they are asking for a percentage as equity in your company or a percentage return on their investment.
 There’s a big difference here.

 Angel investor networks, such as AngelList, are popular options.
 Your best bet is to network with other companies in your industry to see what resources have worked for them.
 Networks will come and go, so staying on top of what’s new can prove very helpful.

-Founders with a path for success can create attention for their business in a number of ways, including networking with proven startup investors, asking for advice, partnering up with a well-known co-founder, and promoting your early success to the right crowds – including on social media.
-Consistent performance matters.
-Whatever you do, appear to be the best of the opportunities that the right investor would be wise to take on.
+Many founders who have successfully found investors will tell you that finding investors and fundraising is a full-time job.
+There’s no single route to success.
+You’ll need to create attention for their business in a number of ways, including networking with proven startup investors, asking for advice, partnering up with a well-known co-founder, and promoting your early success to the right crowds – including on social media.
+Unless they get lucky, most business owners devote significant time to finding the right investor.

 What Are Other Ways To Find Investors?